acisternino/ticket-downloader/README.md

 Tools needed:

 * Java 1.7 JDK
-* Gradle (not necessary)
+* Gradle (not strictly necessary)

-The project uses [Gradle] as build system but, to simplify develpment, the Gradle Wrapper is supprted.
+The project uses [Gradle] as build system but, to simplify development, the Gradle Wrapper is supported.
 If you don't want to install Gradle, just use the provided `gradlew` command like you would use the regular `gradle` command.

 ### Packaging ###